-... the uncertainty of our present life.
+..the uncertainty of our present life.
 For that we must leave it is certain, but when and how is uncertain.
 And that any should be snatched away unprepared is a danger greatly to be dreaded, since a man is thus doomed eternally.
-For, just as a man must go through life without a limb if he leave his mother's womb bereft of it, so, if, when we leave this world, our minds have not been moulded to the knowledge of and participation in God, there will be no further opportunity given us.
-And therefore, as the matter is of such importance, the greatest haste is necessary, lest any man be lost.
-(Comenius, 1907, p.
-57)
+For, just as a man must go through life without a limb if he leave his mother's womb bereft of it, so, if, when we leave this world, our minds

+(Comenius 1907: 57)

 Morgan's account helps us to grasp the role that the acquisition of knowledge must have had for the abler sons of the more affluent English and Scottish dissenters of the eighteenth century, who went to the new academies and were the counterparts of those who received their 'liberal education' at Harvard College.
-Knowledge-acquisition was pursued with intensity, driven on by the work ethic to which the Puritans/ dissenters adhered.
-The central point for present purposes is that for most of the eighteenth century inducting academy students into the various disciplines of knowledge had a mainly religious purpose-to acquaint them with the manifold glory of God's world.
+Knowledge-acquisition was pursued with intensity, driven on by the work ethic to which the Puritans/dissenters adhered.

+The central point for present purposes is that for most of the eighteenth century inducting academy students into the various disciplines of knowledge had a mainly religious purpose - to acquaint them with the manifold glory of God's world.
 The purpose of the curriculum was not primarily vocational or economic.
 This was a broad liberal education based largely on the pursuit of knowledge and orientated towards salvation.

 There is more to be said about the origins of the dissenters' curriculum, but I want to look now at its posthumous influence.
 The new subject-based curriculum, the methodical pedagogy and rigid timetabling that went with it were favoured by the 'middling class' of persons, largely constituted by dissenters, who defined themselves against the landed establishment above and the poor below.
 Their religiosity, as Tawney (1926) and others have taught us, brought them not only the conviction of salvation, but also worldly success.
-Hard work in dedication to a vocation chosen in line with God-given talents-often in commerce, banking or manufacture-paid off in financial terms.
+Hard work in dedication to a vocation chosen in line with God-given talents - often in commerce, banking or manufacture - paid off in financial terms.

 By the early nineteenth century, the English Dissenting Academies were in decline as institutions of general education.
 At the same time new schools (private, proprietary and reformed grammar) were being created for the wealthy dissenting middle classes, who were now merging at the top end with the old establishment.
 Their clients pressed for the same kind of broad curriculum as had been found in the academies, in opposition to the narrow classical education of the old grammar schools.
-Brian Simon (1960, pp. 102-125) gives a good account of these developments.
+Brian Simon (1960: 102-125) gives a good account of these developments.